How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 VAT registration is completed online through:

-You normally log in using:
+You typically log in using:

 - MitID

-- NemID (legacy access in some cases)
+- NemID (legacy access in limited cases)

 Step 4: Complete the VAT Registration Form